xlladdins/xll/README.md

 ## [Excel 4 Macro Functions](docs/Excel4Macros/README.md)

-Any Excel function can be called with `ExcelX` by using _function numbers_.
+Any Excel function can be called with `Excel` by using _function numbers_.
 The function numbers are defined in `XLCALL.H` and correspond to Excel built-in functions or macros (command equivalents).
 Function numbers starting with `xlf` are __f__&zwnj;unctions and can only be called from add-in functions.